Patents filed and approved in the USA and Europe.

 To safeguard the future development of its concept, SeaTwirl has several patents protecting a broad range of aspects.

 As a technology-driven company, it is important for SeaTwirl to continually develop its patent strategy.
-Through our eight patent applications (four approved and four pending), we strengthen our patent portfolio and expand our potential markets.
+Through our eleven granted patent (and seven pending), we strengthen our patent portfolio and expand our potential markets.